 For the last months it did its job well and does match most things I wear.

 Then a few days ago I parked the car in front of the bookstore at Place St. Pierre, Pétion-Ville, the poshest part of Port au Prince.
 Got out just to see it was closed for Fête Dieu.
 A bunch of street kids were pestering me about watching the car.
 I said there was no need for that, I’m leaving right now, as the store is closed anyway.
 I get into the car, put my cellphone between my legs – where I alway put it when I drive – while I close the door, put the bag down on the floor and – just as I was about to push the “lock-all-doors”-button, someone opens the back door, darts over the passenger seat, grabs the bag – and runs away with it!

 I jump out of the car yelling like crazy – and clenching my cellphone.
 Decide I can’t follow the guy and leave the car, cause he’s probably faster than me on high heels, he knows the neighbourhood a lot better – and I risk to have the car stolen as well.
 So I scream “SOMEONE STOLE MY BAG!
-GET IT!
-RUN!
+GET IT PLEASE!
 THAT WAY!
-I’LL PAY NICE MONEY TO THE ONE WHO’LL BRING IT BACK!
-If I don’t get it back I swear I’m gonna kill someone…”
+I’LL PAY A PRIZE TO WHOMEVER BRINGS IT BACK!
+RUN!!”

 And all people start running down the street in the indicated direction.
 All of them- including the guy with the basket full of drinks on his head.
 The money-exchangers and the cigarette-vendors.
 The old lady selling fruit on the corner.
 The phone-company advertiser.
 The street kids.
 The school kids.
 Their parents.
 The toothless beggar.
 The passers by, on their way to church.